 You might have heard a bit about the radical transformation the publishing world is in the midst of.
 At Ploughshares, we see it as our responsibility to try new things and remain nimble.
 We have no idea what will happen in the near or far future—what we do know is that we’re always going to evolve and try new things.

 Here’s how Ladette Randolph, Ploughshares editor-in-chief and the editor of the Ploughshares Solos series, put it in her introduction to the Omnibus:

 Here’s something I think I can say with confidence: Stories—and whatever it is stories mean to us, their place in our lives—aren’t going anywhere.
 Stories are uniquely capable of showing us ourselves.
 The story is the only art form that allows us deep access into another human consciousness.
 Stories make us less lonely than we would otherwise be in our human journey.
 Here’s another thing: Whether we’re reading the same story on paper between cardboard covers, on an e-reader, a smart phone, or a computer screen doesn’t change that story’s power to touch us.
 I’m neither an evangelist for nor a critic of these new forms of delivery.
 They’re simply a fact of our lives, and Ploughshares being, well…Ploughshares, we want to make sure the writers we publish are available to interested readers wherever they are.

 Thank you all for taking part in this experiment with us.
 Having such wonderful readers to serve is powerful motivation.
 I welcome your feedback, here on this blog post or via social media: How do you prefer to read?
 What do you value about different formats?
 What are your thoughts on this new project?

 P.S.
-If you’re as excited about the Omnibus as we are, you can sign up for our email newsletter list and we’ll let you know when it’s available.subscribe to Ploughshares?
+If you’re as excited about the Omnibus as we are, you can sign up for our email newsletter list and we’ll let you know when it’s available.Might we be so bold as to suggest that you subscribe to Ploughshares?